thanhfphan/eventstore/README.md

 # Event Store on PostgreSQL

 The implementation of event sourced system that uses PostgreSQL as an event store.
+This repository should use as a template.

 ## How to start

 Start infras

 ```bash
 ./scripts/dev.sh up
 ```

 Run migration(need to manual create database first)

 ```bash
 ./scripts/dev.sh migrate
 ```

 Start service

 ```bash
 ./scripts/dev.sh start
 ```

 Other commands

 ```bash
 ./scripts/dev.sh help
 ```